 The oldest coffee house in continuous operation in Italy and second oldest in the world was bound to capture my attention.
 I love visiting restaurants with history, even if it means paying a little extra for the ambience.
 So I thought, what’s the worst that can happen?
 Let’s try out caffè Florian!

-Here’s a little break-down: a shot of espresso is 6.5 euros, cappuccino is 13 euros, on top of that one has to pay 6 euro per person as live music cover.
-So even if you go for the cheapest option — a shot of espresso — the bill for two will be 25 euro.
+Here’s a little break-down: a shot of espresso is 7 euros, cappuccino is 12 euros, on top of that one has to pay 6 euro per person as live music cover.
+So even if you go for the cheapest option — a shot of espresso — the bill for two will be 26 EUR.

 I think it makes sense to walk through the cafe and admire the beautiful decorations.
-Whether or not to have a coffee fix is up to you.
-I personally went to a local pasticceria where a cup of cappuccino is 1.6 euro.
+Whether or not to have a coffee is up to you.
+I went to a local pasticceria where a cup of cappuccino was 1.6 euro.

 2 pm — Tramezzino for Lunch at Birreria Forst

-By this point you would have spent about 4-5 hours exploring the attractions at San Marco Square and probably feel hungry.
+By this point you will have spent about 4-5 hours exploring the attractions at San Marco Square and probably feel hungry.
+As promised, this itinerary for three days in Venice is full of incredible food stops.
 During my research for the best places to eat in Venice, I came across this wonderful blog by a true Venetian, which was incredibly helpful in creating my itinerary.
 This is how I learned about Birreria Forst, a tiny cafe barely 5 minutes walk from Doge’s Palace.

 If you follow Google Maps from Doge’s Palace to Birreria Forst and walk by the waterfront, you are bound to cross Ponte della Paglia bridge from where you’ll be able to see the Bridge of Sighs.
 At Birreria Forst, get yourself a true Venetian snack — tramezzino.
 Tramezzino is a triangular sandwich usually prepared with white bread with crust cut off.
 Inside, you’ll get all kinds of fillings: from cold cuts to veggies to fish.